 Regularly share and highlight what members of the team are doing through a company email newsletter or blog.
 These contributions can include how they achieved strategic goals.
 For example, you could share how a team member successfully managed a project.
 Perhaps the employee completed it before a deadline or brought it in under budget.

 Another approach is to share a photo or video about specific cultural days or events employees celebrate.
 Explain the purpose of these celebrations and what they mean to team members.

 This is an opportunity for the rest of the organization to learn something new and connect with team members.
 It also sends the message that your company respects the beliefs and values of everyone.
 This has added benefits for remote team members who work in other countries.
 They can share special cultural days and feel more like a part of the team despite being far away.

-Also, be sure to celebrate specific diversity days within your organization.
+Be sure to celebrate specific diversity days.
 Some occasions include People with Disabilities Day, Black History Month, Chinese New Year, Pride Month and Women's Equality Day.
 Recognize these days within your organization by posting information about them, why they're important and how you plan to celebrate.
-Get the team involved in planning for a fun way to commemorate these occasions.
+Get the team involved in planning ways to commemorate these occasions.